Day Trip From Lisbon to Sintra, Portugal – Castle of the Moors & Pena National Palace

 After visiting the castle, I headed back down the hill to the Pena National Palace.
 At the entrance, there were huge queues for the buses, so keep that in mind if that’s how you plan on getting around Sintra.
 By this point, I had done quite a bit of hiking, so I rested at the coffee shop at the entrance.
 I had some local specialties – butter cookies called areias and a cheesecake tart called a queijada.
 The latter was sweet, and it was almost like an apple pie.

 Then, it was time to continue hiking uphill.
-There is a bus that will take you to Pena Palace for €3, or you can walk along roughly the same path, save for a few shortcuts.
+A bus will take you to Pena Palace for €3, or you can walk along roughly the same path, save for a few shortcuts.
 The walk isn’t particularly bad, especially compared to some of the other hikes in Sintra.

 The National Palace of Pena is a completely different architectural experience from the Castle of the Moors.
 The colorful complex was completed in 1854.
-It was built in the style of 19th-century Romanticism, which combines a variety of style elements.
-The resulting buildings have an eclectic, yet inviting feeling.
+It was built in the style of 19th-century Romanticism, combining various style elements.
+The resulting buildings have an eclectic yet inviting feeling.
 It all feels much more modern than it is, yet somehow even older than it is.

 Clouds had started to roll in, so the walls were not lit up as brightly as they could be.
 Still, you can get an idea of how colorful Pena Palace is.

-There are so many different levels, towers, and viewpoints at Pena Palace that it begins to become a bit of a maze.
+There are so many different levels, towers, and viewpoints at Pena Palace that it becomes a bit of a maze.
 Be sure to allow yourself plenty of time to take in every little detail.

 One of my favorite parts of the Palace of Pena was the Triton Terrace, which incorporated several gorgeous carvings into the doorways and façades.